Dan Harkless' Software

 displays bold and underlined text, allows backwards movement even on

-that neither more nor less does is that if you
+has that neither more nor less does is

-copy & paste a long, wrapping line, it will preserve it as-is rather
+that if you copy & paste a long, wrapping line, it will preserve it

-than breaking it up into multiple newline-terminated screen-width
+as-is rather than breaking it up into multiple newline-terminated

 |